Mavulp/frippy/README.md

 lets you convert from one currency to another and checks the title of html pages linked in the channel.

-Check the config.toml file to get an idea of of how to set the bot up.
+Check the config.toml file to get an idea of how to set the bot up.